amritsharma/writing-challenge/Jan22-Zoom-Fatigue.md

 > Headaches or migraines
 > Low productivity

 I know others on my team have complained about one or more of these symptoms as of late.
-It may or may not be directly caused by Zoom Fatigue, but it certaintly doesn't help.
+It may or may not be directly caused by Zoom Fatigue, but it certainly doesn't help.

 ### So, how am I trying to fix it?

-It's 2 step process:
+It's a 2 step process:

 #### 1. Turning off my camera.